LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/brand-s-rasa-based-nlu-engine.md

 You must train the domain after every update to the training data therein if you want the update to be reflected in subsequent testing/debugging and usage.
 Training creates a new model version that incorporates the changes.
 Once the domain is trained, you can activate it and then use the testing tools to test.
 Please see the testing constraints discussed farther below.

 Note the following:
-* Training typically takes anywhere between 2 to 10 minutes depending on how big the domain is.
+* Typically, training takes anywhere between 2 to 10 minutes depending on how big the domain is.
+Larger domains can take longer.
 * You can train the domain and create as many model versions as you want.
 There isn't a limit on this.
 However, you can only [activate](intent-manager-build-versions.html#activate-a-model-version) a model version that was created after the one that is currently activated.
+* The model that’s received from your Rasa server is stored by LivePerson.
+When you activate the model, your brand’s Rasa server will request the model from LivePerson’s Rasa adapter.

 **To train a domain**